Sousannah/hand-gestures-recognition-and-segmentation-using-CNN-and-OpenCV/README.md

 Feel free to customize and extend the code according to your requirements.
 For any issues or suggestions, please create an issue in the [repository](https://github.com/Sousannah/hand-gestures-recognition-and-segmentation-using-CNN-and-OpenCV).

-**Note: The trained models are available in the [Releases section](https://github.com/Sousannah/hand-gestures-recognition-and-segmentation-using-CNN-and-OpenCV/releases).**
+**Note: The trained ResNet models perform better than the CNN model**

 Happy coding! 🚀